rlivings39/learning-compilers/README.md

 Conditional jumps work similarly but only jump if a condition matches after checking RFLAGS.
 We have `je, jne, jg, jge, jl, jle` just like the set instructions.
 There are many many more conditional jump instructions.

+## Local labels in assembly

+Labels can be prefixed with `.L` on Linux and `L` on MacOS to avoid name clashes with user symbols like functions.
+This fixes collisions because C identifiers don't start with a `.` and on Mac symbols are prefixed with `_`.
+Such labels are **local labels** and are also omitted from debug symbols to avoid confusing things.

 ## Currently supported/in progress grammar

 The grammar currently supported or in progress is chapter 4